Aria: Concert arias

 Concert arias, which are not part of any larger work, (or were sometimes written to replace or insert arias in their own operas or operas of other composers) were written by composers to provide the opportunity for vocal display for concert singers; examples are Ah! perfido, Op.
 65, by Beethoven, and a number of concert arias by Mozart, including Conservati fedele.

 Instrumental music

-The term 'aria' was frequently used in the 17th and 18th centuries for instrumental music used for dancing or variation, and modelled on vocal music.
+The term 'aria' was frequently used in the 17th and 18th centuries for instrumental music modelled on vocal music.
 For example, J. S. Bach's so-called "Goldberg Variations" were titled at their 1741 publication "Clavier Ubung bestehend in einer ARIA mit verschiedenen Verænderungen" ("Keyboard exercise, consisting of one ARIA with diverse variations.")

-The word is sometimes used in contemporary music as a title for instrumental pieces, e.g. Robin Holloway's 1980 'aria' for chamber ensemble. or Harrison Birtwistle's brass band piece, "Grimethorpe Aria" (1973).
+The word is sometimes used in contemporary music as a title for instrumental pieces, e.g. Robin Holloway's 1980 'aria' for chamber ensemble or Harrison Birtwistle's brass band piece, "Grimethorpe Aria" (1973).